-Take a wander around Santillana del Mar and enjoy some of Spain’s best seafood… including the monkfish (and their cheeks) which is surprisingly delicious!
-After eating your weight in seafood, soak up a bit of history at the UNESCO World Heritage Site, Cave of Altamira which is nearby.
+After gorging, soak up a bit of history at the UNESCO World Heritage Site, Cave of Altamira which is nearby.
+It’s totally lovely.

-Olot is definitely heating up… and why wouldn’t it be with its four volcanoes that call the city centre home.
-Take a stroll through its many windy streets and enjoy this unique little Spanish city.
+Truth be told, Olot is definitely heating up!
+Well, why wouldn’t it be with its four volcanoes that call the area home? 😉

 After exploring Olot itself, head out and explore Garrotxa Volcanic Zone Natural Park and Volcà del Montsacopa with its extinct volcanoes!